zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### title `String`

-The text that will be displayed in the column header.
+The text that is displayed in the column header cell.
+If not set the field will be used.

 #### Example
     <kendo:grid-column title="title">
     </kendo:grid-column>

-### width `String`
+### width `Object`

 The width of the column.
+Numeric values are treated as pixels.

 #### Example
     <kendo:grid-column width="width">